 Katie is an expert in project planning for arts and culture with nearly twenty years’ experience in project planning, decision making, and economic analysis for nonprofit and public sector clients across North America.
-Her approach combines deep technical expertise in the complexities of the intricacies of arts operations and capital planning with a sensitivity to the unique needs, values, and aspirations of nonprofit arts organizations, stakeholders, and their communities.
+Her approach combines deep technical expertise in the complexities of arts operations and capital planning with a sensitivity to the unique needs, values, and aspirations of nonprofit arts organizations, stakeholders, and their communities.
 She has a special expertise in sustainable development for arts, culture, and heritage using data driven analysis and rigorous research to move towards new long term approaches to strategic capital and operational planning.

 TEACHING | WRITING | SPEAKING

 Seattle University MFA in Arts Leadership: Adjunct Faculty

 Cultural Infrastructure & Facilities: Tools for Achieving Mission

 “Toward Sustainable Cultural Infrastructure: Better Practices for Capital Projects.”
 Grantmakers in the Arts Reader 29.2 (2018).